 When you’re searching for flights, check to see whether your destination has a secondary airport that serves the area.
 Many times, it can be cheaper to fly to those smaller airports instead of the principal airport serving a given region.

-For example, if you wanted to travel from Pittsburgh to the Boston area on prime Thanksgiving travel days, you could do so for $607 round trip if you were to fly to Boston Logan International Airport (BOS) with Delta Air Lines.
+For example, if you wanted to travel from Pittsburgh to the Boston area on prime Christmas travel days, you could do so for $352 round trip if you were to fly to Boston Logan International Airport (BOS) with Delta Air Lines.

-Use Google Flights to find the cheapest destination
+Flexible plans?
+Use Google Flights to find the cheapest options

 If you’re not dead set on one particular destination but just know that you want to get away for the holiday, you should use Google Flights’ Explore function.
 The free service allows you to see which destination has the cheapest airfare.